Uni-LoRA: One Vector is All You Need: Experiments

 \subsection{Mathematical Reasoning}

 To evaluate mathematical reasoning capabilities, we fine-tune the Mistral-7B-v0.1~\citep{jiang2023mistral7b} and Gemma-7B~\citep{gemmateam2024gemmaopenmodelsbased} models on the MetaMathQA~\citep{yu2023metamath} dataset and test them on GSM8K~\citep{cobbe2021gsm8k} and MATH~\citep{hendrycksmath2021}.
-We compare our results with the state-of-the-art methods VB-LoRA~\citep{li2024vblora} and LoRA-XS~\citep{bałazy2024loraxslowrankadaptationextremely}, following their experimental configuration.
-Table \ref{tab:math} shows that Uni-LoRA demonstrates strong and consistent performance across both Mistral-7B and Gemma-7B backbones.
-On the MATH benchmark, it achieves scores of 18.18 with Mistral-7B and 28.94 with Gemma-7B, outperforming both LoRA-XS and VB-LoRA baselines.
-Compared to LoRA-XS, Uni-LoRA yields higher accuracy on both GSM8K and MATH while using less than 70\% of the trainable parameters on both backbone models.
-Compared to VB-LoRA, Uni-LoRA achieves a competitive performance with substantially fewer trainable parameters.
-Even when comparing in terms of storage cost, Uni-LoRA remains more compact than VB-LoRA because Uni-LoRA only needs to store the subspace vector $\theta_d$ and a random seed.
-Notably, Uni-LoRA uses only 0.52M trainable parameters -- only 0.31\% of the LoRA parameters on Mistral-7B and 0.26\% of the LoRA parameters on Gemma-7B -- while achieving the competitive performance of full-parameterized LoRA.
+We compare our results with the state-of-the-art methods, following their experimental configurations.
+Table~\ref{tab:math} shows that Uni-LoRA achieves strong and consistent performance across both Mistral-7B and Gemma-7B backbones.
+On the MATH benchmark, it reaches 18.18 with Mistral-7B and 28.94 with Gemma-7B, outperforming LoRA-XS, VB-LoRA and FourierFT.
+It also yields higher accuracy than LoRA-XS on both GSM8K and MATH, while using less than 70\% of its trainable parameters.
+Compared to VB-LoRA, Uni-LoRA achieves similar or better performance with substantially fewer parameters.
+It also demonstrates comparable accuracy to VeRA on mathematical reasoning tasks, while requiring only half as many trainable parameters on Mistral-7B and less than one-third on Gemma-7B.
+Furthermore, Uni-LoRA consistently outperforms FourierFT on both tasks, while being more parameter-efficient.